albb 2010

 our history

-Other areas of focused activity in 2005 were research into artist's initiatives and alternative spaces, primarily in three cities in Asia (Kong Kong, Tokyo and Yogyakarta) through our Asian Bridges research program, generously supported by Arts Network Asia (ANA).
-Networking and attending conferences and the acquisition of catalogues and monographs to form an open-access collection were also important focuses during this first year.
+In 2005 we ran our first residency, with a four-month stay by Czech Republic-based butoh dancer, Ryuzo Fukhara.
+Later in the year albb became a member of RESARTIS.
+Other areas of focused activity in 2005 were research into artist's initiatives and alternative spaces in the region, networking, attending conferences and the acquisition of catalogues and monographs to form the open-access collection that later evolved into albb Reading Room.
 It was with regret that our co-founder, Nguyen Nhu Huy left us in mid-2005.

 how we operate

-albb locates itself as an alternative to the existing gallery and institutional structure in Vietnam.
-Working in an environment in which the “alternative” is very much the arena in which a true difference can be made, albb seeks to remain constantly responsive to the changing landscape of opportunities and possibilities available in Ho Chi Minh City or that can be brought to this city.
-In a challenging environment with scarce funding and limited familiarity with contemporary art, this necessitates a tactical and highly sensitive approach.
+albb positions itself as an alternative to the existing gallery and institutional structure in Vietnam.
+Regarding the 'alternative' as very much the arena in which an impact can be made, albb seeks to remain constantly responsive to the changing landscape of opportunities and possibilities available in Ho Chi Minh City or that can be attracted to this city.
+Working in a challenging cultural and political environment with scarce funding and limited familiarity with contemporary art, this necessitates a tactical and highly sensitive approach.
+Our core program has been entirely self-funded, while individual projects and exhibitions are funded through grants or sponsorship on a case-by-case basis.